 All procedures are performed carefully to minimize the creation of splashes or aerosols.

-Work surfaces are decontaminated once a day or at least after any spill of viable material.
+Work surfaces are decontaminated once a day and after any spill of viable material, using an approproate dissinfectant.
+When using bleach, a final concentration of 10% should be used for all surface decontamination.

 All biohazardous waste is managed appropriately (see section J)

-The UVM biohazard sign is posted at the entrance to the laboratory whenever biohazardous agents are present (stored or in use).
+The UVM SciShield sign with biohazard symbol must be posted at the entrance to the laboratory whenever biohazardous agents are present (stored or in use).

 B. Procedures